Skip to content

 Staffing and governance gaps (including a lack of an audit and risk committee) meant the bank was unable to make the more complex and risky investments it needed to.

-The government should publicly communicate the purpose and importance of these investments.
+It will be up to the government to publicly communicate the purpose and importance of these investments.

 We need long-term thinking